-Binder Jetting is a lesser used but versatile 3D printing technology which has applications in a variety of industries.
+Binder Jetting is a lesser known but versatile 3D printing technology which has applications in a variety of industries.
 Binder Jetting is similar to Selective Laser Sintering in that it requires powder on a build platform to 3D print.
-However, there is no laser used as with SLS, and Binder Jetting does not involve the use of any heat.
+It’s used in two main areas: metal 3D printing and in the printing of sand models and casts.

 Read our guides to other 3D printing technologies here.

 Before you start printing with Binder Jetting

 To 3D print, you require a digitized model of the part you wish to create.
 These can be downloaded online from sites such as Thingiverse, or you can design them yourself.
 Compatible 3D printer file types with most 3D printers include .stl, .obj, and .gcode files.
 These can then be sent to the 3D printer for slicing and printing.

 Binder Jetting Process

 Binder Jetting involves depositing a binding agent onto a powder bed, layer-by-layer, to form a part.
 These layers are formed, one after another, until the full part is created.
 It could be described as a hybrid with elements of Selective Laser Sintering and Material Jetting, using a powdered material as with SLS, and a binding agent to create the part.

 A printhead passes over the powder surface, depositing binder droplets (that are around 50 microns in diameter) which bind the powder particles together to form each layer of the eventual 3D model.